 These are the types of wines that Heitz makes, wines that will age exceptionally well, are balanced upon release and remain balanced for many years.

 Both the Grignolino and the Ink Grade Ports are an excellent quality to value ratio.
 Heitz makes these two ports each year.
 The Grignolino is a variety that is mostly grown in the Piedmont region of Northern Italy.
 Of 900+ commercial Napa wine producers that we have visited and tasted with to date, this is the only winery we are aware of that grows and produces this varietal.
 Joe was introduced to this varietal through Leon Brendel, the prior owner of their St. Helena property.
 Leon was focused only on growing Grignolino.
 Pretty rare stuff!
 And it is pretty neat the Heitz’s continued to produce this obscure (for California) varietal.
-Hopefully as part of the sale of Heitz Cellars in 2018, the contract included a stipulation to keep producing wine from this varietal to continue to honor Leon’s legacy.
+And we have been told that despite the change in ownership, Heitz Cellar will continue to make a wine from this varietal (including their Grignolino Rosé).

 We tried the 2004 vintage of Port; the bouquet opens up with amazing floral and fruit aromas that quickly invite a taste.
 Flavors of strawberry and raspberry show well with delicate tannins anchoring the finish.
 This wine in Italy is sometimes referred to as “little strawberry” and these fruit flavors are definitely present in the wine.
 Heitz also makes a 100% varietal rosé of this wine, a pink colored Grignolino rose.